catherinelee274/Machine-Learning-Reading-Group/README.md

 Authors: @edwardyang12 @catherinelee274

-We like to read machine learning papers.
+We like to read machine learning papers (roughly) every week!

 We follow this structure: